The Boys Fresca Reference Is the Creepiest Mystery of Season 2

 Since this is The Boys, you can bet whatever the connection is, it will be wild.
 For now though, all we can do is speculate on why Fresca is the drink of choice for the Church of the Collective.
-In 1978, the Jonestown mass murder-suicide, in which members of the Peoples Temple cult led by Jim Jones drunk cyanide laced Flavour Aid, led to the popularisation of the phrase "drinking the Kool-Aid."
-Since then, the term has been used to describe anyone who partakes in group think or cult-like behaviour, so there's certainly precedence for a cult to be associated with a certain drink.
+The Jonestown mass murder-suicide in 1978, in which members of the Peoples Temple cult led by Jim Jones drunk cyanide laced Flavor Aid, led to the popularization of the phrase “drinking the Kool-Aid.”
+Since then, the term has been used to describe anyone who partakes in group think or cult-like behavior, so there’s certainly precedence for a cult to be associated with a certain drink.

-Still, we can't help but suspect there's something more going on here.
-It's interesting that the writers chose Fresca as the church's favourite drink since it's made by soda giant Coca-Cola.
-Fresca was first introduced in 1966, and the citrus flavoured drink was re-branded with a millennial friendly look in 2018.
-It's not the first soft drink (or as it's now known, sparkling flavoured soda) that comes to mind when someone mentions Coca-Cola, but maybe The Boys is subtly hinting to a darker part of the company's history.
-After all, in the late 1800s, Coca-Cola famously had cocaine in its formula — and the Church of the Collective has already proven it's not opposed to psychedelics.
+Still, we can’t help but suspect there’s something more going on here.
+It’s interesting that the writers chose Fresca as the church’s favorite drink since it’s made by soda giant Coca-Cola.
+Fresca was first introduced in 1966, and the citrus flavored drink was rebranded with a millennial friendly look in 2018.
+It’s not the first soft drink (or as it’s now known, sparkling flavored soda) that comes to mind when someone mentions Coca-Cola, but maybe The Boys is subtly hinting to a darker part of the company’s history.
+After all, in the late 1800s, Coca-Cola famously had cocaine in its formula – and the Church of the Collective has already proven it’s not opposed to psychedelics.

 All we know for sure is we’ve got a bad feeling that The Deep is going to wish he had just said no to that first Fresca.